 How to use literary devices to craft your own story

-Now that you have an understanding of the literary devices available to you as a writer, you’re ready for the next part: putting it into practice.
-The literary device examples we showed you earlier are a great starting point for thinking of how to apply them in your own writing.
+Now that you have an understanding of the literary devices available to you as a writer, you’re ready for the next part: putting it into practice in your novel, poem, or short story.
+The literary device examples we’ve looked at are a great starting point for thinking about how to apply them in your own writing.